saadelhrj/Ransomware_for_Linux/README.md

 ```
 gcc ransomware.c -o ransomware.out -lssl -lcrypto
 ```
-The file does not have an exclusion on itself, this means that all the files in the current dir are encrypted including the sourcecode and the executable !!!!
+- The file does not have an exclusion on itself, this means that all the files in the current dir are encrypted including the sourcecode and the executable !!!!
+- There's no option to decrypt the encrypted files so be carefull where you use this code
-This is the first version, more features will be added soon.
+- This is the first version, more features will be added soon ( decrypt files, method to auto run when downloaded on the target machine, etc)